 Azure (Blackcap Mews, Cade Close, Firecrest Close, Gadwall Mews, Ripple Waters, Westerly Way, Whinchat Way, Wilkey Way and part of The Causeway) is the latest addition to the growing riverside community comprising of 3, 4 and 5 bedroom homes.
 The new sector will include a neighbourhood play area and a multi-use games area.
 The development has three distinct phases: Parklands, Water’s Edge and The Docks.

-prior to the commencement of the final phase, the Trustees and the Developer agreed to set the rentcharge at a higher level for the new development.
-In 2016 this was an extra £20 plus VAT per bedroom.
+Prior to the commencement of the final phase, the Trustees and the Developer agreed to set the rentcharge at a higher level for the new development.
 This is in order for us to ensure that the Trust is able to maintain the Island to the standard that the residents expect and to reflect that this part of the development that has dock basins, river views, attenuation ponds and additional play areas.
 The Trust is a non-profit making charity and needs to ensure that maintenance required on St. Mary’s Island is undertaken to high standards as well as safeguarding the financial sustainability of the Trust.